Points-of-Tango/points-of-tango.github.io/events.md

 ## How and Which information can be added to an event.

 To upload information to the Points of Tango platform, it is only necessary to have an account belonging to one of the organisers of the event (to create the account, it is possible to do it via web or by downloading the application).
 The account should have marked 'I am also an Organisers' on the profile to be able to create events.
-Sign in to our web platform and create your events: https://points-of-tango.web.app/
+Sign in to our web platform and create your events: [Web Platform](https://points-of-tango.web.app/)

 *Note: After creating International events, an admin has to validate it before the organiser can continue with the upload.*